The Olympic Movement at NMU Today

-On-campus NMU-OTS student athletes live in NMU’s Meyland Hall, eat in campus dining halls, and train at the university’s Superior Dome.
+On-campus student athletes live in NMU’s Meyland Hall, eat in campus dining halls, and train at the university’s Superior Dome.

-The NMU-OTS also offers a variety of short-term training camps; regional, national, and international competitions as well as coaches and officials education clinics.
+NMU also offers a variety of short-term training camps; regional, national, and international competitions as well as coaches and officials education clinics.

 "The United States Olympic Training Site uses all available resources at NMU to challenge its student athletes to think independently, develop a lifelong appreciation for learning, acquire career skills, and become productive citizens and ambassadors for our country, while also providing the world-class facilities and support services that these athletes need in order to become Olympians."